 - Create content.
 Write write write!
 Or, if you’re a video blogger (vlogger), film film film!
 Early on, you should try to create as much new content as you can.

 - Share your content.
 Once you’ve got your content edited and live, make sure you get as many eyeballs as you can on it.
 Share on social media, emails, or through network connections

 If you’ve got marketable skills — particularly skills that many active Amazon sellers are looking to leverage — try freelancing.
 In many ways, freelancing is like working for a company, except you work for yourself and can have multiple employers/clients at once.

-The easiest way to get started with freelancing is through peer-to-peer freelancing sites like Jungle Scout Market, Upwork, and Fiverr.
+The easiest way to get started with freelancing is through peer-to-peer freelancing sites like Upwork and Fiverr.

 Interested in working from home?
 Check out Jungle Scout to see how it can help you earn money remotely by selling on Amazon: